By Amanda Russell Beattie, Gemma Bird, Jelena Obradovic-Wochnik and Patrycja Rozbicka

 Informal squats offer a counterpoint to the narrative of space and place.
 Our findings reveal that they remain situated in urban spaces, allowing the refugee population to access, education, shops and support, although not without complications.
 Furthermore, they also offer an unfolding daily experience that caters to individual agency, autonomy and community.
 Our interviews revealed that living in a formal camp meant abiding by its rules.
 Therefore, the ability to choose when, and what to eat, was not possible.
 Moreover, when to sleep, and when to wake, was guided by the rules of the camp, or by the conditions you were forced to exist within.

 Our research revealed that informal squats were communally organised with individuals within them taking responsibility for education, daily maintenance, security and food preparation.
 This stands at odds with findings in formal housing that rely on a daily schedule of meal provision.
 Daily rations are provided by the army, with queuing times for a single meal up to five hours with the potential for violent outbreaks during this time period.
-Individual, personal security is not a guarantee in RICs, women in particular avoid trips to the toilet after dark, for fear of being assaulted if they leave their tents.
+Individual, personal security is not a guarantee in RICs, women, in particular, avoid trips to the toilet after dark, for fear of being assaulted if they leave their tents.
 Water bottles were reused as toilets to be disposed of in the morning.

 It is, with this awareness, that we wonder at the promotion of camps, to the detriment of housing options that are self-governed and challenge the inherent racial and imperial nature of EU policy provisions.
-With this in mind we propose four specific ideas that draw on our findings in the hopes of augmenting refugee provision in the spaces and places of migration.
+With this in mind, we propose four specific ideas that draw on our findings in the hopes of augmenting refugee provision in the spaces and places of migration.
 We detail them below:

-- Overcrowding is one of the main factors affecting quality of life in all types of refugee housing.
-Mainland camps and informal housing provision such as squats, are often able to manage the numbers of residents, unlike island reception and identification centres (RICs).
+- Overcrowding is one of the main factors affecting the quality of life in all types of refugee housing.
+Mainland camps and informal housing provision, such as squats, are often able to manage the numbers of residents, unlike island reception and identification centres (RICs).
 Regulating numbers on the islands through the use of transfers and a quicker more efficient asylum process which recognises individuals’ rights to seek refuge and to cross borders is a key priority.
 This does not, however, mean evicting people on mainland Greece who have been given asylum to make space for transfers.
 This approach to ‘making space’ in 2020/ 2021 has led to increases in homelessness during a global pandemic as well as unsafe and unsanitary conditions.

 - Refugees are driven towards informal housing such as squats and makeshift settlements for two main reasons: poor camp conditions or overcrowding, and uncertainty over the asylum process, including long waits for asylum interviews in Greece.
 We recommend improved conditions in formal housing provision, as well as a change in policy that avoids vilifying alternative forms of accommodation.
-We recognise however, that this stands at odds with the current policy choices of the New Democracy Government.
+We recognise, however, that this stands at odds with the current policy choices of the New Democracy Government.

 - There is a lack of formal support for people living in informal accommodation, particularly healthcare, food and sanitation – this needs to be overcome and the focus on having a fixed official address for access to non-emergency healthcare needs to be altered.